A flexible Bayesian framework to estimate age- and cause-specific child mortality over time from sample registration

 Three main methods are used to estimate cause-specific child mortality that are applicable to SRS data.
 The first, described by \cite{liu2016global}, models cause-specific mortality fractions (CSMFs) with a multinomial logistic regression model and then multiplies these by all-cause mortality rates estimated in a separate Bayesian framework \citep{you2015global,alkema2014global} to produce cause-specific mortality rates (CSMRs).
 The second, used in the Global Burden of Disease study and detailed in \cite{vos2020global}, models either rates or probabilities of death separately for each cause with an ad hoc ensemble modeling technique and then combines these with all-cause mortality rates estimated separately using a complex regression model described in \cite{wang2020global}.
 The third, described by \cite{he2017national}, calculates all-cause mortality rates from a single SRS in China using a 3-year moving average, proportionately scales them so they sum to the all-cause mortality rates estimated in \cite{you2015global}, and then multiplies these by estimated CSMFs at the age-region level that have been smoothed over time using a weighted seven-year moving average.

 The primary issue with these methods is their use of multistage approaches that estimate all-cause and cause-specific mortality in separate, disconnected frameworks that do not ``feed back'' information and uncertainty between stages.
-A similar issue arises in sequential analysis \citep{bennett2001errors} which has been solved by building a full probability model \citep{plummer2015cuts}; the above multistage approaches fail to address this issue by leaving the models separate.
+A similar issue arises in other fields, for example pharmacokinetic/pharmacodynamic modeling \citep{bennett2001errors} and air pollution modeling \citep{keller2015unified}, which has been addressed by using the full probability model.
+Joint versus non-joint modeling has been discussed in \cite{plummer2015cuts}.
+However, the multistage approaches introduced in the previous paragraph leave the models separate.
 Additionally, they reuse data in both stages, since data sources used for estimating cause-specific mortality are also used in the all-cause mortality models, violating assumed independence between data in the two stages and compromising uncertainty estimates.